makerdao/mips/MIP41/MIP41c5-Subproposals/MIP41c5-SP15.md

 ## Specification

 ### Motivation
 This MIP formalises my business entity as the core unit facilitator.
-This seeks to correct a governance/management oversight and does not change any pre-existing responsibilities or duties of the Protocol Engineering Core Unit.
+It seeks to correct a governance/management oversight and does not change any pre-existing responsibilities or duties of the Protocol Engineering Core Unit.

 Core Unit ID
 PECU-001